-9. What sort of expertise for supporting children and young people with SEN do you currently have in school?
-How do you ensure that the expertise and training of staff to support children and young people with SEN is current?
+9. What sort of expertise for supporting children and young people with SEND do you currently have in school?
+How do you ensure that the expertise and training of staff to support children and young people with SEND is current?
 How do you access and secure further specialist expertise?

-The SENCO regularly attends North Yorkshire SENCO meetings to update on new policies and procedures.
+The SENDCO regularly attends Swaledale Alliance SENDCO meetings to update on new policies and procedures and works closely with the SEND SLE from the Swaledale Alliance.

 All staff are given the opportunity and encouraged to continue their professional development in SEND areas.
 Where necessary, staff will undertake specific training in an area of immediate need or seek advice from outside agencies and professionals.

-All staff should receive regular training to enable them to meet a range of SEN. Teachers and teaching assistants should have regular generic training and specific training to meet individual needs as necessary.
-Schools must make good use of their SEN funding to meet a range of need.
+All staff should receive regular training to enable them to meet a range of SEND.
+Teachers and teaching assistants should have regular generic training and specific training to meet individual needs as necessary.
+Schools must make good use of their SEND funding to meet a range of need.
 However, if a pupil has particular needs and the school has exhausted its repertoire, specialist support should be sought promptly.

-10. How do you evaluate the effectiveness of the provision made for children and young people with SEN?
+10. How do you evaluate the effectiveness of the provision made for children and young people with SEND?

-We have a robust system of self-evaluation in which we evaluate: - Pupil Achievement - Behaviour and Safety - Leadership and Management - Quality of Teaching.
+We have a robust system of self-evaluation in which we evaluate: -Pupil Achievement - Behaviour and Safety - Leadership and Management - Quality of Teaching.

 As part of this process, we evaluate the effectiveness of the provision for pupils with Special Educational Needs.
-The SENCO and SEN governor meet to discuss the provision for children with SEND.
-The Governors also
+The SENDCO and SEND governor meet to discuss the provision for children with SEND.
+The Governors also receive regular reports.
+Each term, the performance data of children with SEN D is analysed by the SENDCO and head teacher and areas of need are identified.
+In addition, interventions are regularly review and monitored to ensure that the impact is effective.

 The progress and attainment of all children is carefully monitored and reported to parents.
 Your school will be able to explain how they track pupil progress in their school.
-If a child is provided with additional and different provision/interventions, the school will carefully monitor the impact by a variety of methods; such as: measuring how the intervention accelerated progress over a given time - known as a ratio receive regular reports.
-Each term, the performance data of children with SEND is analysed by the SENCO and head teacher and areas of need are identified.
-In addition, interventions are regularly review and monitored to ensure that the impact is effective.

-gain or the before and after impact on self-confidence, behaviour etc. During the planning meeting with parents and where possible the child or young person, the teacher will explain what the expected impact will be by the time the intervention is reviewed and how this will be measured.
+If a child is provided with additional and different provision/interventions, the school will carefully monitor the impact by a variety of methods; such as: measuring how the intervention accelerated progress over a given time - known as a ratio gain or the before and after impact on self-confidence, behaviour etc. During the planning meeting with parents and where possible the child or young person, the teacher will explain what the expected impact will be by the time the intervention is reviewed and how this will be measured.
 Many schools use Individual Provision Maps (IPMs) to capture this information, which is written during your meeting.
 This meeting with you and your child is often described as a 'learning conversation'.